s48/tracker/README.md

 My laptop has eight threads (four cores).
 When running with eight simulated cameras, the code uses one thread for the simulation, one thread for predicting robot positions, and four threads for image processing.
 This leaves two for everything else.
-Running this way reconstructing a scene from eight images takes about 15ms.
+Running this way reconstructing a scene from eight images takes about 15ms on my laptop.

 ## Files